-

 • Tensile test to characterize the strength of the material,

-• or compression test to assess deformation under stress.
+• or compression test to evaluate deformation under stress.

 Industrial applications

-Visualization of the surface condition after peeling applies to many industrial contexts:
+Visualizing the surface condition after peeling is applicable to many industrial contexts:

-• Multi-layer packaging (films, trays, lids) : study of cohesion between adhesive, polymeric or metallic layers.
+• Multilayer packaging (films, trays, lids) : study of the cohesion between adhesive, polymeric or metallic layers.

-• Composite materials and technical plastics : observation of fiber-matrix interfaces or localized detachments.
+• Composite materials and engineering plastics : observation of fiber-matrix interfaces or localized delaminations.

-• Encapsulations and industrial adhesives : verification of the behavior of adhesives under real-life usage conditions.
+• Industrial encapsulations and adhesives : verification of the behavior of adhesives under real conditions of use.

 • Paints, coatings and varnishes : analysis of adhesion quality and behavior after peeling.